Muarij/Pizza-Delivery-System/README.md

 ## Contributing
-We welcome contributions from the community to enhance the Pizza Delivery System.
+We welcome contributions from the community to enhance the Pizza Ordering System.
 To contribute, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.